Compression tests

 Description

-Compression testing measures the mechanical resistance of a material or product to a compressive force applied along a defined axis.
-This analysis is essential for assessing the rigidity, deformability, and ultimate strength of materials used in industry.
-The data obtained (elastic modulus, maximum stress, elongation, residual deformation) are used to characterize the performance, durability, and conformity of products.
+Compression tests measure the mechanical resistance of a material or product to a compressive force applied along a defined axis.
+This analysis is essential for evaluating the stiffness, deformability, and breaking strength of materials used in industry.
+The data obtained (elastic modulus, maximum stress, elongation, residual strain) allow for the characterization of product performance, durability, and conformity.

 Methods and equipment used

-Compression tests are performed using a dynamometer or a texturometer , depending on the nature of the material and the force range studied.
-The test consists of applying an increasing load to the sample until the desired rupture or deformation occurs.
-The parameters measured include:
+Compression tests are performed using a dynamometer or a texture analyzer , depending on the material and the force range being studied.
+The test involves applying an increasing load to the sample until it breaks or deforms to the desired degree.
+Measured parameters include:

 - The maximum compressive stress ;